 Tim is Chair of the Board of Trustees for the National Urban League and a member of the Board of Trustees of Northwestern Mutual.
 He co-chairs the Cyber Readiness Institute.
 He is a member of the Aspen Cybersecurity Group, Legal Services Corporation’s Leaders Council, the Economic Club of New York, and the Council on Foreign Relations.

 Tim was named a Legend in Law in 2018 by the Burton Foundation.

-He received a JD degree, magna cum laude, from Harvard Law School and a BA degree in political science from Amherst College.
+He earned a Juris Doctor, magna cum laude, from Harvard Law School and a Bachelor of Arts in political science from Amherst College.